-Police officer cleared after smashing through car windscreen
+Pc Joshua Savage cleared after smashing through car windscreen with baton and knife in case of mistaken identity

 In his evidence, Mr Savage claimed the sharp rise in violent crime in London is down to officers being too afraid to make arrests in case they face a backlash.

-“It was as a situation where I was trying to gain (Mr Fontana’s) compliance, trying to speak to him – absolutely the situation didn’t unfold the way I would have liked,” he said.
+“It was as a situation where I was trying to gain [Mr Fontana’s] compliance, trying to speak to him – absolutely the situation didn’t unfold the way I would have liked,” he said.

 The court heard that Mr Savage had run a check on the vehicle by radio and learned that it had previously been used to make off from police.